Week 6 - Cloud and Azure Essentials

 Use tags to track spending

-Tags like team=data and project=weather let you filter cost reports and see where money is going.
+Tags like team=data and project=weather attach to a resource group or individual resource and let you filter cost reports to see where money is going.

 # Add tags to a resource group